Opentrons/opentrons/api/docs/v2/parameters/use_case_cherrypicking.rst

 Loading Source Labware
 ======================

-First, we need to load the source labware.
+We'll use the data from the ``source slot`` column as part of loading the source labware.
 Let's assume that we always use Opentrons Tough PCR plates for both source and destination plates.
 Then we need to determine the locations for loading source plates from the first column of the CSV.
 This will have three steps:

   - Using a list comprehension to get data from the ``source slot`` column.
   - Deduplicating the items in the column.